 Participation is free, and children win prizes for being active.
 Schools with the highest participation can receive grants to support their physical activity programs.
 Kids win incentives for each completed log, and if they successfully complete three logs, they qualify for a grand prize.
 The amount of activity we’re talking about is doable for every family – at least 30 minutes a day, 3 days a week.

 See if your child's school is participating:

 Parents, you can support your child’s participation in the Healthy Futures Challenge by being physically active with your child and by helping your child complete his or her physical activity log.

 Here’s more about the Challenge:

 Alaska grade school children, grades kindergarten through sixth grade.
-To find out if your child’s school is participating in the Spring 2013 Challenge, visit the Healthy Futures website.
+To find out if your child’s school is participating in the Fall 2013 Challenge, visit the Healthy Futures website.

 Primarily through Alaska schools, with the help of Healthy Futures, the Department of Health and Social Services, school staff, teachers and parents across Alaska

 And now to the most important question: Why?